eduardolat/pgbackweb/README.md

   </a>
 </p>

+> [!NOTE]
+> **We're growing!
+New name, bigger future**
+>
+> PG Back Web is becoming **UFO Backup**!
+The new name reflects a future where the project expands beyond PostgreSQL, making powerful backups simple and accessible for everyone
+>
+> Curious about the roadmap or want to shape the project's future?
+Join the [community](https://ufobackup.uforg.dev/r/community) to discuss ideas and influence decisions, everyone's input is welcome!

 ## Why PG Back Web?

 PG Back Web isn't just another backup tool.
 It's your trusted ally in ensuring the security and availability of your PostgreSQL data: